 \section{Conclusion and Discussion}

-In this paper, we studied the performance of synthetic-to-real transfer learning scales with pre-training and fine-tuning data size.
-Based on the experimental results, we found a scaling law~\eqref{eq:simple-law} and its generalization~\eqref{eq:full-law} that explain the scaling behavior in a variety of settings in terms of pre-training/fine-tuning tasks, model sizes, and data complexities.
+In this paper, we studied how the performance on syn2real transfer depends on pre-training and fine-tuning data sizes.
+Based on the experimental results, we found a scaling law~\eqref{eq:simple-law} and its generalization~\eqref{eq:full-law} that explain the scaling behavior in various settings in terms of pre-training/fine-tuning tasks, model sizes, and data complexities.
 Further, we present the theoretical error bound for transfer learning and found our theoretical bound has a good agreement with the scaling law.